 - 1. Employees

 - 2. Date(s) of travel

 - 3. Purpose of travel

 - 4. Site to site mileage

-- 5. Elected Official or Department head approval
+- 5. Department head approval

 In addition, employees are personally responsible for any traffic tickets and any accidental damage to their personal vehicles.

 601 FAMILY AND MEDICAL LEAVE POLICY